 WiredTiger Storage Engine¶

-Starting in MongoDB 3.0, the WiredTiger storage engine is available in the 64-bit builds.
+Starting in MongoDB 3.2, the WiredTiger storage engine is the default

 --storageEngine or the

 the storage engine used to create the data files in the